-Problems We Found With St. Petersburg's Drinking Water
+Problems We Found With St. Petersburg, Florida Drinking Water

 Emma Schultz, M.S. | Scientific Contributor

-For our assessment of St. Petersburg tap water quality, we aggregated water quality test data from the Water Resources Department of the city of St. Petersburg and the U.S. Environmental Protection Agency (EPA), as well as from samples that we collect and analyze.
-We cross reference these data with toxicity studies in the scientific and medical literature, and look at upcoming regulatory changes.
-The water filters that we sell in St. Petersburg are optimized with these issues in mind.
+Our Water Nerds have updated our assessment of St. Petersburg drinking water to include the most current data.
+To do this, we aggregated water quality test data Water Resources Department, the U.S. Environmental Protection Agency (EPA), as well as from samples that we collect and analyze.
+Our team is then able to cross reference these data with toxicity studies in scientific literature.
+The water filters that we sell in St. Petersburg are optimized with this information in mind.

 Source Of St. Petersburg Drinking Water